yuimaruofbook/PierrotKnowledge2/README.md

 | Human | yes | yes | through the app |
 | Agent | **no** | yes | through the app |

-`raw/` is the human's inbox: you put originals there, and imports from Notion, GitHub or Google Drive land there.
+`raw/` is the human's inbox: originals go there, and imports from Notion, GitHub, Google Drive or Obsidian land there.
 An agent cannot write to it, so the record of what actually arrived can never be rewritten by the thing summarising it.
-Within `wiki/` both may create, edit and move files; only a human promotes something out of `raw/`.

 ### Inside `wiki/`

 ```
 wiki/
-├── MAP.md         Where everything is.
-Read this first.
-├── human.md       Who the user is
-├── Task.md        Open work, and recently finished work
 ├── AGENTS.md      The full contract for agents
+├── daily/         One dated note per day
 ├── 1-projects/    PARA — active, has an end
 ├── 2-areas/       PARA — ongoing interest, no deadline
 ├── 3-resources/   PARA — useful knowledge (default)